zeroc-ice/ice/csharp/BuildInstructionsLinuxMacOS.md

 ## Running the Tests

-*There is a bug in .NET Core 2.0.3 Socket implementation that can cause failures when running the test suite.
-This bug is fixed in the .NET Core 2.0.4 prerelease available from [.NET Core daily builds][5].*
+*There is a bug in .NET Core 2.0.2 Socket implementation that can cause failures when running the test suite.
+This bug is fixed in the .NET Core 2.0.3 release available from [.NET Core download page][4].*

 Python is required to run the test suite.
 Additionally, the Glacier2 tests require the Python module `passlib`, which you can install with the command: